Scientific Name

 How to Grow and Care

-You should plant your Ariocarpus in soil formulated for cacti.
+Plant your Ariocarpus in soil formulated for cacti.
 You can buy a cactus mix at your local nursery.
-Do not use generic soil mixes because they will not provide enough aeration and drainage.
+Do not use generic soil mixes, as they will not provide enough aeration and drainage.
 Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.

-Water your Ariocarpus when it is dry, but then wait until the soil dries out completely to water it again.
-The amount of time this takes will vary depending on your climate and your pot's size if you use one.
+Water your Ariocarpus when it is dry, but wait until the soil dries out completely before watering again.
+The amount of time this takes will vary depending on your climate and the size of your pot if you use one.

 Learn more at How to Grow and Care for Ariocarpus.